Warpdrive (Ruff Kut Bizness Edit)

 >>

-The other bloke inhaled, swirled an acrid haze into his lungs and beyond.
+The other bloke inhaled, sucking an acrid cloud that penetrated deep into his lungs.

 <<I don't just deal it, see